artemnovichkov/Carting/README.md

 $ carting MyBestScript
 ```

-If there is no script with the name, Carting will add a new one to first target.
+If there is no script with the name, Carting will add a new one.

 **🚨Note**: be sure to have no uncommitted changes in project file to prevent project parsing errors.